hnla/style-modules/README.md

 ###Submitting###
-All submisions should be made by creating a ticket on trac.buddypress
+All submisions should be made by creating a ticket on [trac.buddypress] (https://buddypress.trac.wordpress.org/newticket) and selecting `Style Module` as the ticket type.

 Upload your folder(files) complete with SC & readme.md

 Add a brief decription of your submissions styling purpose e.g _"styles the user message tables..."_

+Please add a simple screen capture that provides a quick visual reference to your module styling, (label it style-module.jpg as we will attempt to load this image file on the modules listing page)

-A core BP dev  will download your submission and run a basic check for formatting standards and error free code, when two devs have signed off on the submission it will be uploaded to the BuddyPress repo.
+A core BP developer  will download your submission and run a basic check for formatting standards and error free code, when two devs have signed off on the submission it will be uploaded to the BuddyPress github repo where it will be available for people to download.

 ###Updates###